New Plants and Crops

 Dr. Dariusz Malinowski, Texas A&M AgriLife Research plant physiologist and Jim Berry, president of J. Berry were recently awarded their third major award for their hibiscus collection.
 What makes these hibiscus’ unique?
 First, they exhibit unusual colors from a coral-salmon to the elusive blue.
 In addition to bringing new colors to the hibiscus family, these flowers are winter hardy bringing a tropical cheer to the winter months in Texas.

-There is a new health food grain on the market.
-Onyx sorghum is unique due to its black outer layer.
+A new health food grain on the market, Onyx sorghum has a uniquely black outer layer.
 This color is from a high concentration of antioxidants.
-The goal niche market is the cereal market which would provide a more nutritious grain option for consumers.
+The goal niche market is the cereal market where it would provide a more nutritious grain option for consumers.

 New forage that improves the soil

-New forage cowpea–“Ace”—is a comprehensive forage option for livestock and wildlife and best of all it improves your soil with its nitrogen-fixing properties.
-Although, not an edible variety for humans it is a tremendous drought-tolerant option for livestock or grazing for deer
+New forage cowpea–“Ace”—is a comprehensive forage option for livestock and wildlife.
+Best of all, it improves your soil with its nitrogen-fixing properties.
+Although not an edible variety for humans, it is a tremendous drought-tolerant option for livestock or grazing for deer.

 Adapting Asian Vegetables to Texas Climates

 Uvalde, Weslaco, Overton, and El Paso AgriLife Research facilities are participating in a trial of Asian vegetables in Texas climates.
 Bok choy, Asian eggplant, tatsoi, and many other Asian vegetables will soon be tested in a variety of growing conditions from greenhouses to unimproved soil.
 The demand for these vegetables is growing, but many Texas farmers are not familiar with growing them for profit.
 This study will shed light on the potential production costs of growing vegetables such as Chinese celery.